Rage997/Molecular-Dynamics/README.md

 # Molecular-Dynamics

 A Molecular Dynamcis simulation using Lennard-Jones potential.

+# TODOs
-Verlet list has been implemented to have efficient short range molecular interactions.
-All the code relies on numpy.
+1. Verlet list to have efficient short range molecular interactions
-# How to run
-The parameters for the simulation can be setted in settings.py.
-The code can be executed by '''python3 main.py'''
+2. Radial distribution function

+# Known bugs
+When the particles get "too close" to each other, the system "explodes".
+I've been working on it for an embarrassing number of hours but didn't manage to solve it.
+The code in the current state is therefore incomplete.